tpdickso/serde-hlua/README.md

    Unit enum variants are also encoded losslessly, as they are encoded as the name of the variant as a string.

+ * Integer values are only serialized and deserialized if they can do so losslessly. `std::i64::MIN` can be losslessly encoded, but `std::i64::MIN + 1` cannot, as it is rounded to a different value.

+   `f32` values are always encoded into `f64`, as otherwise `f64` values with too many significant digits (such as `1/3`) would not encode.
+They are cast using rust's `as` operator.